hugomodo/hugomodo-docs/content/extensions/shortcodes-partials.md

 ## The solution

-The HugoModo Shortcodes Shim provides all of the existing Hugo shortcodes as partials, as well as an override for content interpretation.
+HugoModo Shortcode Partials provides all of the existing Hugo shortcodes as partials, as well as an override for content interpretation.
 This solves the problem above, and provides a clear best practise for adding additional shortcodes.

 ## This is not recommended